nadikaprabhath/magnet-torrent-downloader/README.md

 3. **Download Process**:
    - It creates a folder like `~/Downloads/Torrents/Torrent_Name`.
-   - Shows progress every 5 seconds.
+   - Shows an animated progress bar with real-time updates every 5 seconds.
+   - The ETA prediction algorithm continuously adjusts based on actual download speeds.
    - Completes when selected files are downloaded, then exits.

 4. **Interrupt**: